 Ruth L. Kirschstein National Research Service Awards.
 Also known as a T-32 grant, these are large institutional research training grants that are awarded by the NIH to institutions in order to support pre-doctoral and post-doctoral (PhD and MD) research programs.
 They require an organized and strong academic environment and generally fund several years of dedicated research training.
 See the T Kiosk for more information about NRSA funding opportunities.

 National Science Foundation Grants.
 The NSF is an independent Federal agency founded and funded by Congress to promote basic science.
-Their self-described purpose is to support investigators in the frontiers of science, making the agency a souce of grant funding for both established and beginning investigators in engineering and basic biomedical research.
+Their self-described purpose is to support investigators in the frontiers of science, making the agency a source of grant funding for both established and beginning investigators in engineering and basic biological research.
 See NSF funding opportunities.

 Information requested by the NIH and other granting agencies regarding an investigator’s current and anticipated sources of research funding.
 For NIH applications, this information is often requested after initial review and is part of the JIT submission.
 The format for Other Support differs from the Funding History portion of the NIH Biosketch.
 See a sample NIH Other Support template.